Formalising the Bruhat-Tits Tree: The Bruhat--Tits Tree

 In Lean the existence part of this proposition reads as:

-\begin{proof}[Proof of Proposition \ref{prop:inv-factor}] We apply the Cartan decomposition: First note that for a lattice $M$ the group $\GL_2(K)$ acts on the set of bases of $M$ on the right \link{https://github.com/chrisflav/bruhat-tits/blob/b8d0ceceb5cd243b4a4c20be816d591c319e77e9/BruhatTits/Lattice/Distance.lean\#L51}{}.
+Here, for a term \lstinline{x : M}\,, the notation \lstinline{x.val} denotes the underlying element of $K ^ 2$.
+This is an invocation of the inclusion map $M \to K ^ 2$. \begin{proof}[Proof of Proposition \ref{prop:inv-factor}] We apply the Cartan decomposition: First note that for a lattice $M$ the group $\GL_2(R)$ acts on the set of bases of $M$ on the right \link{https://github.com/chrisflav/bruhat-tits/blob/b8d0ceceb5cd243b4a4c20be816d591c319e77e9/BruhatTits/Lattice/Distance.lean\#L51}{}.
 Now let $(e, f)$ and $(e', f')$ be arbitrary $R$-bases of $M$ and $L$ respectively.
 Interpreting these as the columns of elements $g$ and $h$ of $\GL_2(K)$, we may apply the Cartan decomposition to the product $g^{-1}h$ to obtain a factorization $g^{-1}h = k_1 d k_2$ where $d = diag(\varpi ^n, \varpi ^ m)$ with $n \ge m$.
 Then $(e, f) \cdot k_1$ and $(e', f') \cdot k_2 ^ {-1}$ work with the pair $(n, m)$. \end{proof}

 We can now define the \emph{distance} of two lattices $M$ and $L$, denoted by $d(M, L)$ as the difference $n - m$ of the unique pair of integers from Proposition \ref{prop:inv-factor}.
 One then easily checks that $d(M, L) = d(L, M)$, $d(M, L) = 0$ if and only if $M = L$ and that~$d$ is invariant under scalar multiplication by $K^\times$.
 In particular, $d$ also induces a well-defined function on the vertices (called \lstinline{inv} in the formalisation) and we say two vertices $x$ and $y$ are \emph{neighbours} if $d(x, y) = 1$.